N115AAAIR TRACTOR INC AT-6022024-06-14 NTSB Accident Report

 Analysis

-On June 14, 2024, about 0700 central daylight time, an Air Tractor AT-602 airplane, N115AA, was destroyed when it was involved in an accident near Broseley, Missouri.
+HISTORY OF FLIGHTOn June 14, 2024, about 0700 central daylight time, an Air Tractor AT-602 airplane, N115AA, was destroyed when it was involved in an accident near Broseley, Missouri.
 The pilot was fatally injured.
-The airplane was operated as a Title 14 Code of Federal Regulations Part 137 agricultural flight.
+The airplane was operated as a Title 14 Code of Federal Regulations Part 137 agricultural application flight.

 The operator reported that the pilot departed a private airstrip about 0600.
-At takeoff, the fuel load was about three-quarters capacity, and the hopper was fully loaded.
+At takeoff, the fuel load was about three-quarters capacity and the hopper was fully loaded.
+The pilot was planning to apply the fertilizer to a field about 1/2-mile north-northwest of the accident site.

 The sheriff’s office reported that an individual contacted their office about 0830 to report the airplane was overdue.
 A search located the accident site a short time afterward.

 Multiple tree propeller cuts and tree breaks were present in the immediate vicinity of the wreckage.
-One tree, about 14-inches in diameter near the base, was broken off about 12 ft above ground level.
-It also exhibited five propeller cuts beginning about seven ft above ground level and progressively increasing in depth moving lower on the tree.
+One tree, about 14 inches in diameter near the base, was broken off about 12 ft above ground level.
+It also exhibited five propeller cuts beginning about seven feet above ground level and progressively increasing in depth moving lower on the tree.

 Data Source